thepowrhouse/bigquery-sql-generator/README.md

    Visit `http://localhost:8501` to access the application.

 4. **Ask questions:**
-   Type your questions about the data in the chat input and the AI agent will generate and execute SQL queries.
+   Type your questions about the data in the chat input and the AI agent will generate and execute SQL queries using Google ADK BigQuery tools.

 ## Configuration